What to do in New York for the holidays

 Festive places in New York to visit for Christmas

 There’s a show on every corner in New York, and from late November until early January, every inch of the city is decked out for the holidays.
-Before, after, and between Broadway shows, there are seasonal delights to enjoy just a short stroll from the Theatre District.
+Before, after, and between Broadway shows, there are lots of must-see seasonal delights to enjoy just a short stroll from the Theatre District.
 Bring your hat, gloves, and holiday spirit to these annual bucket-list events.

 Ice skating in New York